-The Police & Crime Commissioner and Chief Constable are responsible for ensuring that all business is conducted in accordance with the law and proper standards, and that allocated public money allocated is safeguarded, properly accounted for, and used efficiently and effectively.
-In discharging their overall responsibilities they must maintain proper governance arrangements, facilitate the effective exercise of their functions, and ensure a reliable system of internal controls for managing risk.
+The Police & Crime Commissioner and Chief Constable are responsible for ensuring that all business is conducted in accordance with the law and proper standards, and that allocated public money is safeguarded, properly accounted for, and used efficiently and effectively.

+In executing their overall responsibilities they must maintain proper governance arrangements, ensuring their functions are carried out effectively and that a reliable system of internal controls is in place for managing risk.